starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 This `0xffa73dd0` address is far off from the predicted `0xffffdd6c` address used in the payload.
 Why is it so different?
 This difference is due to [Address Space Layout Randomization (ASLR)][9].
 Therefore, the stack address found in gdb (`0xffffdd6c`) cannot be used in a live program.
 Furthermore, gdb has ASLR turned off by default for easier debugging ([set disable-randomization][23]).

-### Step 8: Inspect Program Security with Checksec and Proc Maps
+### 8. Inspect Program Security with Checksec and Proc Maps

 Before attempting to defeat ASLR, first explore other options.
 Check the program's security settings with `checksec`:
 ```